dendibakh/perf-book/chapters/5-Performance-Analysis-Approaches/5-5 Sampling.md

 ### Finding Hotspots

 In this section, we will discuss the mechanics of using PMCs with EBS.
-Figure @fig:Sampling illustrates the counter overflow feature of the PMU, which is used to trigger performance monitoring interrupt (PMI), aka `SIGPROF`.
+Figure @fig:Sampling illustrates the counter overflow feature of the PMU, which is used to trigger performance monitoring interrupt (PMI), also known as `SIGPROF`.
 At the start of a benchmark, we configure the event that we want to sample on.
 Identifying hotspots means knowing where the program spends most of the time.
 So sampling on cycles is very natural, and it is a default for many profiling tools.
 But it's not necessarily a strict rule; we can sample on any performance event we want.
 For example, if we would like to know the place where the program experiences the biggest number of L3-cache misses, we would sample on the corresponding event, i.e., `MEM_LOAD_RETIRED.L3_MISS`.

 ![Using performance counter for sampling](../../img/perf-analysis/SamplingFlow.png){#fig:Sampling width=60%}